web-engineering/web-engineering-textbook/source/testing.md

 * unit test - tests one specific unit of code (be it a class, a package, one model, one view....)
 * end-to-end test - tests the whole program from the perspective of a user

+For Web-Application the end-to-end tests means: sending an HTTP request to the backend, which really talks to the database, returns HTML+CSS+JS as it normally would, and then have the javascript interpreted and run as it would in a browser.
+This takes a lot of setup work and is slow.

-End-to-end  tests give you more valuable insights from a users perspective, e.g.: "the shopping cart checkout does not work".
+But end-to-end tests give you more valuable insights from a users perspective, e.g.: "the shopping cart checkout does not work".

-Unit tests help developers find the part of the program that is responsible for a problem: "the cookie store class breaks if you store an undefined value".
+Unit tests are easier to write, run faster, and help developers find the part of the program that is responsible for a problem: "the cookie store class breaks if you store an undefined value".